Fire SafetyChoose a topic from the list below:

 - Do not leave litter, bikes, pushchairs or other items in the common areas of flats

 - If you live in a block of flats and decide to replace your front door then you must replace the whole door set with a door set that provides 30 minutes fire resistance and fitted with cold smoke seals and a self-closing device.
 This is to protect the means of escape from the building.

-- A shed that had electrics fitted to it running from a plug socket in the house and powering a fridge and microwave caught fire due to an electrical fault the shed was approximately two meters from the building the fire spread from the shed to the building through the broken kitchen window which had been broken by heat of the fire.
-The fire also causing damage to the neighbour’s windows.
+A shed that had electrics fitted to it running from a plug socket in the house and powering a fridge and microwave caught fire due to an electrical fault.
+The shed was approximately two meters from the building, but the fire spread from the shed to the building through the broken kitchen window which had been broken by heat of the fire.
+The fire also caused damage to the neighbour’s windows.

 Learning points to consider

 - You need to get permission from Derby Homes to remove any doors and consider what the impact would be if you had a fire.
 (Section 4.2 of the tenancy agreement)